pawal/ietf-drafts/draft-wallstrom-dnsop-copyright-prefix.md

 typical use is to make a zone file available after an agreement on use (license) has been made.
 When the zone file is publicly available through DNS, there is no way of signalling the copyright ownership or any end user license of the content.
+Other means of distributing the zone file allows this, such as using comments in a zone file distributed over other channels.
 This document describes two prefixes for handling this using the TXT RR type, _copyright and _license.

 {mainmatter}